Penile implant: Female-to-male sex reassignment

 Although different models of penile prostheses have been reported to be implanted after phalloplasty procedures, with the first case described in 1978 by Pucket and Montie, the first penile implants designed and produced specifically for female-to-male gender reassignment surgery for trans men were introduced in 2015 by Zephyr Surgical Implants.
 Both malleable and inflatable models are available.
 These implants have more realistic shape with an ergonomic glans at the tip of the prosthesis.
 The inflatable model has an attached pump resembling a testicle.
 The prosthesis is implanted with a sturdy fixation on pubic bone.
 Another, thinner malleable implant is intended for metoidioplasty.

 Outcomes

 Satisfaction

 The overall satisfaction rate with penile implants reaches over 90%.
-Both self and partner-reported satisfaction rates are evaluated to assess the outcomes.
+Both self- and partner-reported satisfaction rates are evaluated to assess the outcomes.
 It has been shown that implantation of inflatable penile prosthesis brings more patient and partner satisfaction than medication therapy with PDE5 inhibitors or intracavernosal injections.
-Satisfaction rates are reported to be higher with inflatable rather than malleable implants, but there are no difference between two-piece and three-piece devices.
+Satisfaction rates are reported to be higher with inflatable rather than malleable implants, but there are no differences between two-piece and three-piece devices.
 The most frequent reasons for dissatisfaction are reduced penis length and girth, failed expectations and difficulties with device use.
 Thus, it is vital to provide patients and their partners with detailed preoperative counselling and instructions.